 The Trust is committed to ensuring the needs of Lesbian, Gay, Bi and Trans (LGBT+) employees and service users are understood and met both in policy and practice.

 We have joined Stonewall (LGB charity) to help us to achieve those aims.

-I hope that we will be able to establish an LGBT Network within the Trust to provide support for LGBT staff and increase the understanding of LGBT issues.
-It will be for LGBT staff to determine how the Network will develop.
+We have established an LGBT+ network within the Trust to provide support for LGBT+ staff and patients and increase the understanding of LGBT issues.
+It will be for LGBT+ staff to determine how the Network will develop.

 As LGBT Champion I would like to invite LGBT+ staff to meet so that I can hear your thoughts and ideas on how to promote LGBT+ issues in the workplace.